 Support Services are provided at no cost to the person living with MND and their family.
 People with MND can decide their own preferred level of involvement, for example, initially they may wish only to receive our MNDNews newsletter.
 Alternatively, they might find it useful to meet with a local MND Advisor, who can visit at home, provide information about support services in the area, and assist in linking into those services if required.

-Since 1 July 2013, people diagnosed with MND under the age of 65 and living in the City of Greater Geelong, Borough of Queenscliffe, Colac-Otway and Surf Coast Shires are required to register with National Disability Insurance Scheme (NDIS) to be able to receive funding for services from MND Victoria and other service providers they may choose.
+People diagnosed with MND under the age of 65 who live in an area of Victoria where the National Disability Insurance Scheme (NDIS) has phased in are required to register with (NDIS) to be able to receive funding for services from MND Victoria and other service providers they may choose.
 MND Victoria can assist with this process if necessary.
 Information about NDIS and the registration process are available through MND Victoria.

 MND Victoria Support Services provides: